Romugar/JS-Algorithms/README.md

 Update the current existing inventory item quantities (in arr1).
 If an item cannot be found, add the new item and quantity into the inventory array.
 The returned inventory array should be in alphabetical order by item.

+- NO REPEATS PLEASE

+Coming soon

+- PAIRWISE

+Find element pairs whose sum equal the second argument arg and return the sum of their indices.
+Once an element has been used it cannot be reused to pair with another element.